Introduction

 Check out our independent guide to Sydney's galleries here.

 When travellers think Sydney, they're more likely to think beaches, the Harbour Bridge, the Opera House and outdoor life, than museums and galleries.
-And you get the sense that Sydney has dropped the ball a little on the museum game.
-Sydney has nothing to match the great museums of Europe or North America.
-It's a patchy affair really.
-Some of the smaller museums and historic houses will be a a highlight.
+That's a shame.
+It's all wonderful.
+But you get the sense that Sydney has dropped the ball a little on the museum game.
+Here are our highlights.

 Check out our guide to the best of Sydney's museums.